alecmdunton/alecmdunton.github.io/_pages/travel.md

 ---

 When I can, I enjoy spending time outside camping, hiking, and snowboarding, mostly in the western U.S. When I can't, I'm planning my next trip.
 In no particular order, here are a few snaps of places I've been in recent years (some of them I've been to many times).
 As I fill this page in, I hope to add descriptions and recs for each place.
-Also, I am aware that this page takes a long time to load - it is very much a work in progress!
+Also, I am aware that this page takes a long time to load (in particular on mobile devices) - it is very much a work in progress!

 Lake Shasta, Mount Bachelor, & North Lake Tahoe
 ==========================